 - Place a map of your local community on the board.
-Point out locations of all of the churches, synagogues, mosques, and other places of worship in your municipality on the map. - Paraphrase the opening paragraph. - Inquire: Why is there not just one church or place of worship in our community?
+Pose the opening question on the page.
+Together, in a collaborative class effort. mark the locations of all of the churches, synagogues, mosques, and other places of worship in your municipality on the map. - Paraphrase the opening paragraph. - Inquire: Why is there not just one church or place of worship in our community?
 Listen to responses, and then invite a volunteer to read aloud the second paragraph and the Scripture passage from John 17:22-23. - Pose the closing question.
-Ask the young people to work with partners to develop a Top Five list of things that they think divide Christians the most.
+Ask students to work with partners to develop a Top Five list of things that they think divide Christians the most. - Facilitate a large group conversation around what divides Christians.
+See if the students can decide on a Top Five list as a class.